 Regular readers of this blog will know that we love visiting capital cities with our kids; so far we’ve managed Amman, Paris, Rome, Prague, Reykjavik and Tokyo.
 So we thought that there was no excuse not to check out London with kids too!
 When we were finally able to visit London with our small kids we had a blast.

-I’ve come up with a 7 day London itinerary to suit families with kids of all ages.
+I’ve come up with a 7 day London itinerary to suit families with kids of all ages, covering the best things to do in London with kids.
 Of course, you don’t have to have a whole week in London to use this itinerary.
 If you’ve got, say, three days in London then just pick and choose the days you like best.

 This post should give you all the information you need on how to spend up to 7 days in London with kids; it covers day by day itineraries, how to get around London, things to do in the evening with kids in London, where to stay in London, and more ideas if you don’t like what’s been suggested each day.